genaray/Arch.Extended/README.md

 # Systems source generator

-The Arch.System.SourceGenerator provides some code generation utils.
+The `Arch.System.SourceGenerator` package provides some code generation utils.
 With them, queries can be written virtually by themselves which saves some boilerplate code.

 Query methods can be generated in all classes as long as they are partial.
 However it makes most sense in the `BaseSystem`.